 LeoGlossary: Monetary Policy

-Monetary Policy is the attempt at affecting the economy by altering short-term interest rates or changing the money supply.
-This is done by the monetary authority, which is commonly the Central Bank.
+*Monetary Policy is the attempt at affecting the economy by altering short-term interest rates or changing the monetary base.
+This is done by the monetary authority, which is commonly the central bank.

 Posted Using LeoFinance Beta